 How to Make Rainbow Cupcakes

-This is completely up to you.
-If following the colors of the rainbow make the layers in this order.
+How you go about this is completely up to you.
+If you're trying to make a rainbow effect, make the layers in this order:

 - Violet (purple)